smokefreefv/smokefreefv.github.io/index.md

 Yes, including several in Arlington and Alexandria.
 None have yet done so in Fairlington.

 **How would we handle enforcement?**
-Enforcement practices would be spelled out in a smoking policy which would formalize the smoking ban.
-We are learning about enforcement practices from local condo associations who have already banned smoking.
+Fairlington Villages [already has a Rules Enforcement policy](https://fairlingtonvillages.com/wp-content/uploads/sites/647/2021/01/Rules-Enforcement-Policy.pdf) which can be used to address smoking, or amended if necessary.
+Additionally, we are learning about enforcement practices from local condo associations who have already banned smoking.
 By their accounts, their efforts have been successful.

 **We will never convince enough people to make this happen.**
 We only need to convince five out of nine members of the Fairlington Villages board.
 Some are already supportive.